For the past year, I've been up to my neck in crispy cheese crusts. That's not a bad place to be, mind you.

 The only thing left to address is how to add toppings and bake this thing.
 You can feel free to use whatever toppings you personally like, but to my mind, pepperoni is the only real choice here.

 I mentioned before that some restaurants like to place the pepperoni under the cheese, while others place it on top.
 I really do like the way the flavor gets integrated into the dough when you place the pepperoni underneath, but giving up those crisp, charred edges from pepperoni cooked on top of the pie physically pains me, so I thought: Por que no los dos?

 Laying pepperoni out under and over the pie gives you the best of both worlds.
-Incidentally, make sure to use a high-quality natural-casing pepperoni, like this one from Vermont Smoke & Cure on Amazon, or even Boar's Head (the stick version, not the presliced!).
+Incidentally, make sure to use a high-quality natural-casing pepperoni, like Vermont Smoke & Cure, or even Boar's Head (the stick version, not the presliced!).
 That's how you guarantee that your pepperoni will cup up into those crispy little grease chalices that Adam Kuban is so fond of.*******

 ******* You can read up a bit on the fascinating science of what makes pepperoni curl right here.